JohnTigue/javascripting/data/generating-topojson/README.md

 183749.53649789095
 ]
 ```
+On the other hand, if this file is uploaded to http://www.mapshaper.org/ then it renders well.
+Note though that there is no "context" for the rendering i.e no global map and the Seattle City Districts are scaled to take up the full window's allocated pixels.
+Perhaps mapshaper is not using the bbox and such, which enables it to render?

 I explored `topojson`'s command line switches but was not getting anywhere, so I switch to Plan N+1 which eventually got me better results.

 #### The good output file